-Lord Atkin’s judgment is the one which has received most attention in subsequent case law, and has been taken as establishing the position that in relation to domestic agreements there is a presumption that they are not intended to be legally binding.
+Lord Atkin’s judgment established the position that in relation to domestic agreements there is a presumption that they are not intended to be legally binding.

-There are two key points to be noted.
-First, the notion of the ‘domestic’ agreement should probably be taken as relating more to the subject matter than to the relationship between the parties.
-If, for example, a woman agrees to sell her car to her brother for £1,500, there seems little reason to deny this agreement, the status of a contract, and it should be presumed to be binding unless there is evidence to the contrary.
+The notion of the ‘domestic’ agreement should be taken as relating more to the subject matter than to the relationship between the parties.
+If, for example, a woman agrees to sell her car to her brother for £1,500, there is little reason to deny this agreement the status of a contract, and it should be presumed to be binding unless there is evidence to the contrary.

-A recent decision of the High Court, however, has cast some doubt on this.
-It suggests that there may be situations which fall into a sort of ‘halfway house’ between domestic and commercial, and that in this case the burden of overturning the presumption may be affected.
-In Sadler v Reynolds, the alleged contract was between a journalist and a businessman who were friends.
-The journalist wanted to ghost-write the autobiography of the businessman, who had had a ‘rags to riches’ life, involving more than one spell in prison.
-The judge, Elizabeth Slade QC, suggested that the agreement fell ‘somewhere between an obviously commercial transaction and a social exchange.’
-The onus was on the journalist to prove that there was an intention to create legal relations, ‘albeit that the onus was a less heavy one than that which would be required to establish such an intent in the context of a purely social relationship.’
-The judge held that it was up to the journalist to prove that it was binding.
-It follows that, social arrangements between friends who are not related, or household agreements between a couple living together, but not married, should come into the category of ‘domestic,’ and therefore be presumed not to be binding.
+The decision in Sadler v Reynolds (2005), however, suggests there may be situations which fall into a sort of ‘halfway house’ between domestic and commercial which affects the burden of the presumption.
+In this case, the alleged contract was between a journalist and a businessman who were friends.
+The journalist wanted to ghost-write the ‘rags to riches’ autobiography of the businessman and split the profits.
+The businessman opted to go with another author instead.
+The judge suggested that the oral agreement fell ‘somewhere between an obviously commercial transaction and a social exchange.’
+The onus was on the journalist to prove that there was an intention to create legal relations, ‘albeit that the onus was a less heavy one than that which would be required to establish such an intent in the context of a purely social relationship’.

-The second point is that, since the rule is simply based on a presumption, it will always be possible for that presumption to be rebutted.
-In Merritt v Merritt, for example, an arrangement between a husband and wife similar to that agreed in Balfour v Balfour, but here made in the context of the break-up of the marriage, was held to be legally binding.
-Lord Denning distinguished Balfour v Balfour in the following terms:
+Since the rule is based on a presumption, it is always possible for that presumption to be rebutted.
+In Merritt v Merritt (1970), an arrangement between a husband and wife similar to that agreed in Balfour v Balfour, but made in the context of the break-up of the marriage, was held to be legally binding.
+Lord Denning distinguished Balfour v Balfour in the following way:

-- ‘The parties there [that is, in Balfour v Balfour] were living together in amity.
+‘The parties [in Balfour v Balfour] were living together in amity.
 In such cases, their domestic arrangements are ordinarily not intended to create legal relations.
 It is altogether different when the parties are not living in amity but are separated, or are about to separate.
 They then bargain keenly.
 They do not rely on honourable understandings.
 It may safely be presumed that they intend to create legal relations.’

-The context in which the agreement was made was such therefore that although it prima facie concerned a domestic matter, the support of a wife by her husband, the presumption that it was not intended to be binding was rebutted.
-What will be the position in relation to agreements other than between spouses?
-The same principles apply, as is shown by Simpkins v Pays.
+The context in which the agreement was made was such that although it ostensibly concerned a domestic matter – the support of a wife by her husband – the presumption that it was not intended to be binding was rebutted.

-Finally, it should be noted that the question of whether or not, if the agreement is broken, the innocent party would in practise go to the courts to enforce it should not be regarded as being conclusive as to whether there was an intention to create legal relations.
-There are many minor commercial agreements where the parties would be unlikely to consider it to be worth involving the courts to remedy a breach.
-Nevertheless, such agreements are clearly intended by the parties to affect their legal relations and to create binding obligations.
-Moreover, even in relation to substantial commercial transactions, research has shown that parties often prefer to settle disputes in ways which do not involve recourse to lawyers.
-This does not mean that they do not intend their agreements to be legally binding.
+An innocent party’s willingness to go to the court to enforce a breached agreement should not be regarded as being conclusive as to whether there was an intention to create legal relations.
+There are many minor commercial agreements where the parties are unlikely to consider it worth involving the courts to remedy a breach.
+Nevertheless, such agreements are clearly intended by the parties to create binding obligations.
+Moreover, even in relation to substantial commercial transactions, parties often prefer to settle disputes in ways which do not involve recourse to lawyers.
+This does not mean they do not intend their agreements to be legally binding.